eslint/eslint/docs/developer-guide/nodejs-api.md

 * `endLine` - the end line of the range on which the error occurred (this property is omitted if it's not range).
 * `fix` - an object describing the fix for the problem (this property is omitted if no fix is available).

+**Please note**: the `source` property will be removed from the linting messages in an upcoming breaking release.
+If you depend on this property, you can still use the `getSourceCode` method described below to get the line of code for each message.

 You can also get an instance of the `SourceCode` object used inside of `linter` by using the `getSourceCode()` method:

 ```js